Introduction to CRISP

 CRISP (Coercion-Resistant Impartial Selection Protocol) is a secure protocol for digital decision-making, leveraging fully homomorphic encryption (FHE) and distributed threshold cryptography (DTC) to enable verifiable secret ballots.
 Built with Enclave, CRISP safeguards democratic systems and decision-making applications against coercion, manipulation, and other vulnerabilities.

 This project serves as a comprehensive example of an E3 Program, demonstrating secure and impartial decision-making processes with a modern Hardhat-based architecture.
-It showcases a complete full-stack implementation including frontend, backend, smart contracts, and zkVM components.
+It showcases a complete full-stack implementation including frontend, backend, smart contracts, and zero-knowledge components.

 Why CRISP?